aniqfakhrul/lazyParam/README.md

 # What is lazyParams?
-lazyParams is a simple automation tool for checking hidden parameters in a page. _note: Works with python3_
+lazyParams is a simple automation tool created by us [@aniqfakhrul](https://twitter.com/aniqfakhrul) and [@h0j3n](https://twitter.com/h0j3n) for checking hidden parameters in a page. _note: Works with python3_

 # Usage

 * Fuzz parameters for both GET and POST method
 * Use intensive mode with characters bypassing techniques

+# Todo

+* Implement MultiThreading for faster fuzzing
+* Implement SSTI checking

 # Usage